Quantum-Electrodynamical Density-Functional Theory Exemplified by the Quantum Rabi Model

 Thus QEDFT methodologies become important even for the case of simplified matter sub-systems, such as just two-level systems, because of the large number of coupled matter systems in macroscopic ensembles.

-\acknowledgments VHB, ML, MP, and AL were supported by ERC-2021-STG grant agreement No. 101041487 REGAL.
-AL was also supported by Research Council of Norway through funding of the CoE Hylleraas Centre for Quantum Molecular Sciences Grant No. 262695 and CCerror Grant No. 287906.
-The authors would like to thank Mihaly A.\ Csirik for fruitful discussions.
+\acknowledgments Some of the authors have had the privilege of having Trygve Helgaker as a teacher and mentor in the field of mathematical DFT.
+It is therefore with great honor that we submitted this work to the celebration of Trygve's 70th birthday and presented a QEDFT that also highlights Trygve's viewpoint of DFT as being more of a discovery than an invention.
+VHB, ML, MP, and AL were supported by ERC-2021-STG grant agreement No. 101041487 REGAL.
+AL was also supported by Research Council of Norway through funding of the CoE Hylleraas Centre for Quantum Molecular Sciences Grant No. 262695 and CCerror Grant No.\ 287906.
+The authors would like to thank Mihály A.\ Csirik for fruitful discussions.